Your Guide to Home Solar Energy: DIY and Professional

 To determine the optimal size of your system, inspect your home’s electricity consumption.
 My observation is that If electricity is not used for heating or cooling, your consumption does not vary too much.
 For example, your most demanding month is likely 2x larger than your least demanding one.

-From there, you can use the data in about yearly solar production or the calculator referenced there for a more refined estimate of how big a solar array you want to install.
+From there, you can use the data in this chart about yearly solar production or the calculator referenced there for a more refined estimate of how big a solar array you want to install.

-The size and budget of your system will govern your choice of , and .
-In this site you will find detailed articles about each of these aspects, and this will help you make an informed choice.
+Your system’s size and budget will govern your choice of inverter, panels, and batteries.
+This site has detailed articles about each of these aspects, which will help you make an informed choice.

 What Goes Into a Domestic Solar Energy System?